 I don't have an iOS or Android device - how do I get through setup?

 You can only set up your Hub through the iOS or Android applications.
-Although, some BlackBerry devices can run Android apps.
+Some BlackBerry devices can run Android apps.
 If this isn't an option or if you have a Windows phone, try using a friend's or family member's iOS or Android device for the setup process.
 Once the Hub and devices are setup and configured to WiFi, you can access the data anywhere on the web.

 How do I change my station name?